A Brief History of Drouyn & Drouyn

 New Drouyn badge, 1965.

-The end of an icon
+The end of an Australian manufacturing icon.

 The 60’s and 70’s were good for Drouyn, but there were big changes on the way.
 1965-1975 saw the rise of rock and roll; pub bands; cabaret; the “Americanization” of Australia – all of these trends affected the company.
 As the 1970’s drew to a close, bigger changes in the global nature of music manufacturing saw the demise or sale of legendary names such as Rogers, Fender, Gibson, Slingerland and Camco.
 They all struggled against the unstoppable rise of brands from Japan.
 A few were lucky enough to be reborn in the 1990’s, but for many it was the end.
 Doug and Dorothy passed on the business to other family members who tried to keep the brand afloat.
 Sleishman drums, one of the next generation of Australian drum makers, used Drouyn shells for all their early kits.
 It was a good partnership.
 But in a story which is sadly familiar in home grown manufacturing in Australia, the factory finally closed it’s doors sometime in the late 1980’s.